Last updated on November 21st, 2021 at 06:38 pm

 Leader: Prime Minister Sanna Marin

-Political Party: The 5 party coalition government consists of Sanna Marin’s party The Social Democratic Party of Finland (SDP), the Centre Party (liberal-conservative centre party), the Green League (environmentalist liberal party), the Left Alliance (Democratic socialism, Eco-socialism), and the Swedish People’s Party (social liberalism).
-For more on the political parties of Finland see here.
+Political Party: The five-party coalition government consists of Sanna Marin’s party, The Social Democratic Party of Finland (SDP), the Centre Party (liberal-conservative centre party), the Green League (environmentalist liberal party), the Left Alliance (Democratic socialism, Eco-socialism), and the Swedish People’s Party (social liberalism).
+For more on the political parties of Finland, see here.

 Political Position: Center-Left

-According to Reporters Without Borders Finland is “The Land of The Free Press.”
+According to Reporters Without Borders, although hate speech is prevalent online in Finland, they are still “The Land of The Free Press.”

-Government Influence on Media: The Government influences media through providing direct subsidies such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
+Government Influence on Media: The Government influences media through providing direct subsidies, such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
 The Finnish Government also provides indirect subsidies in the form of a reduced value-added tax (VAT) and tax breaks.
-Further, the state also provides aid to political parties for their publications.
+Further, the state also includes aid to political parties for their publications.
 This aid is distributed based on the number of seats each party has in the parliament.
-Further, Yle (Public Broadcaster) is owned by the Finnish state, and is the most trusted national institution and dominates the mass media in Finland.
+Further, Yle (Public Broadcaster) is owned by the Finnish state, and is the most trusted national institution, and dominates the mass media in Finland.